App Builder includes the following new features and enhancements for the Digital Design & Decision Center 2018.12 release.

 Easy installation of the Edit In Excel plugin

-You can install the Edit In Excel plugin directly from within Supply Chain Planning.
+You can install the Edit In Excel plugin directly from within App Builder.
 The plugin enables you to edit grid data in an external spreadsheet application such as Excel and save the changes to the database.

 Grid data refresh from Excel

-The display of grid data is automatically refreshed when the data is edited and saved in a spreadsheet launched by Supply Chain Planning.
+The display of grid data is automatically refreshed when the data is edited and saved in a spreadsheet launched by App Builder.

 Automatic pan and zoom for maps